Web3-courses/Polygon_Blog/README.md

 1. Go to the contracts folder (root directory/smart_contracts/contracts)
 2. Create a new solidity file with .sol extension and name it accordingly

+## Deploying the contract
+1. Just change the names in the sample-script.js with the contracts you want to deploy
+2. npx hardhat run scripts/sample-script.js --network mumbai

+** Sometimes its advisable to remove the arguments inside contractname.deploy() to the contract go through ** After deployment you might get something like this : Contract deployed to: 0x67194ACaCA9e49540662D17AF7C012dF709047E4

+## Using Alchemy

+1. Create an account if you dont have one
+2. Create an App in your dashboard
+3. Enter polygon chain and mumai testnet
+4. View the key and copy it.
+5. Go to hardhat.config.js file in the smart-contracts folder
+6. Add the api and network details in the file.